ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

             - ``--path-data``: Location of the dataset.
 As discussed in `Data <../data.html>`__, the dataset should conform to the BIDS standard.
 Modify the path so it points to the location of the downloaded dataset.

-        .. tab:: JSON File
+        .. group-tab:: JSON File

             If you set the ``command``, ``path_output``, and ``path_data`` arguments in your config file, you do not need to pass the above the specific CLI flags.

-            Instead, make the following changes to the JSOn file at the specific lines:
+            Instead, make the following changes to the JSON file at the specific lines:

             * Command parameter located `here <https://github.com/ivadomed/ivadomed/blob/master/ivadomed/config/config.json#L2>`__